HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

 The median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.
-This is down 12.8% and 10% respectively from [last year’s analysis](../2019/seo#linking).
+This is down 12.8% and 10% respectively from [last year's analysis](../2019/seo#linking).
 This suggests that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages in the way they did the year before.

 {{ figure_markup(
   image="seo-outgoing-links-internal.png",